-Area Description

-The table below describes the various parts of the IPEdit window:
+Player (1)

-Are ea Description 1.
-Player The Player allows editors to load and browse existing media, i.e. clips, record trains or logs, as well as create new clips based on the loaded media.
+The Player allows editors to load and browse existing media, i.e. clips, record trains or logs, as well as create new clips based on the loaded media.

 See section "Player" on page 15.

 The editors can also directly include the media loaded and selected on the Player into a timeline.
 This is extensively described in "Placing Media in the Timeline" on page 90.

+Browser (2)

-2. Browser The Browser pane allows users to perform the following actions: Searching for media referenced in the IPDirector Database, just as a normal Database Explorer.
-Several search methods are available, as well as the use of saved filters.
-Adding the selected clip to the timeline.
+The Browser pane allows users to perform the following actions:

+- Searching for media referenced in the IPDirector database, just as a normal Database Explorer.
+Several search methods are available, as well as the use of saved filters. - Adding the selected clip to the timeline.
 This is only possible if the clip includes a hi-res clip element on a server.

 Compared to the Database Explorer, the Browser pane has a filter tool specific to the timeline, which is called Multi camera timecode filtering.
-See section "Multi Camera Timecode Filter" on page 13.
+See section "Searching For Media in the Browser" on page 12.
 However, the Browser does not have the Auto-Play, Assign and Print modes.

+Timeline (3)

-3. Timeline The timeline allows editors to create, manipulate and organize the video and audio media into elements to produce a final edit, ready for playout.
+The timeline allows editors to create, manipulate and organize the video and audio media into elements to produce a final edit, ready for playout.

 The timeline in IPEdit provides the following editing features that will be detailed in the Timeline chapter: insert, overwrite, cut, extend, trim, slip, slide, delete, and move.

-In addition, the timeline makes it possible to perform the following actions: Add video and audio transition effects Replace partial video and audio tracks after having added audio or video effects to them via external devices.
-Manipulate the audio channels by swapping, muting them or modifying their audio level.
+In addition, the timeline makes it possible to perform the following actions:

+- Add video and audio transition effects - Replace partial video and audio tracks after having added audio or video effects to them via external devices. - Manipulate the audio channels by swapping, muting them or modifying their audio level.

 Use GPIs OUT to trigger some actions related to video or audio elements, to video transitions, or to the Replace feature.

+Status Bar (4)

-4. Status Bar This area provides information such as: the player channels making up the Timeline Engine, the recorder channel used in the different processes of replacing timeline A/V material, the activation of the Edit While Playout (EWP) mode
+This area provides information such as:

+- the player channels making up the Timeline Engine, - the recorder channel used in the different processes of replacing timeline A/V material, - the activation of the Edit While Playout (EWP) mode
-1.5.2.

 Activating a Pane in IPEdit